 Grab Understanding about Radian:

 There is another way of measuring the angles in a circle and it is known as radian.
-Basically a radian is the angle that you need to match the enclosed arc length with the ratios length.
+Basically, a radian is an angle that you need to match the enclosed arc length with the ratio length.
 There is no need to keep the orientation or size of the circle to a specific limit.

 Understand how to do Conversion between Radian and Degree: